Indian Administrative Service: Previous cadre allocation policies

 Until 2008, there was no formal system that permitted the selection of a state cadre preferred by the candidate.
 If the candidate was not placed in a vacancy in their home state, they would be allocated to other states, which were selected from a roster in alphabetic order, starting from 'A', 'H', 'M' or 'T', depending on the year.
 For example, if in a particular year the roster begins from 'A', then the first candidate on the roster will go to the Andhra Pradesh state cadre, the next one to Bihar, and then to Chhattisgarh, Gujarat and so on in alphabetical order.
 The next year the roster starts from 'H', for either Haryana or Himachal Pradesh (the two states alternate roster years).
-This system, practised since the mid-1980s, ensured that officers from different states were placed all over India.
+This system, practiced since the mid-1980s, ensured that officers from different states were placed all over India.

 The system of permanent state cadres resulted in wide disparities of professional exposure for officers when comparing those from developed versus less developed states.
 Changes in state cadres were only permitted on grounds of marriage to an All India Services officer of another state cadre or under other exceptional circumstances.
 The officers were allowed to go to their home state cadre on deputation for a limited period after which they would be required to return to their allocated cadre.

 From 2008, IAS officers were assigned to state cadres at the beginning of their service.
 There was one cadre for each Indian state, except for two joint cadres: Assam–Meghalaya and Arunachal Pradesh–Goa–Mizoram–Union Territories (AGMUT).
 The "insider-outsider ratio" (ratio of officers who were posted to their home states to those from other states) was maintained at 1:2, with one-third of the direct recruits being 'insiders' from the same state.
 The rest were posted as outsiders according to the state allocation roster in states other than their home states, as indicated by their preference.